-Zucchini was first brought to the United States in the 1920 by Italian immigrants, and is today one of the most widely-sold and utilized vegetables on the market.
+Zucchini was first brought to the United States in 1920 by Italian immigrants and is today one of the most widely-sold and utilized vegetables on the market.
 It’s a delicious and incredibly versatile vegetable, with numerous ways to enjoy its mild, earthy flavor.

 - ...provides essential vitamins.A 7 oz zucchini contains 32 milligrams of Vitamin C, almost a third of the daily requirement!

 - ...reduces water tension.With a potassium content of around 180 milligrams per 3.5 oz, the zucchini is ideal for gently flushing out superfluous fluid accumulating in the body.